SDSU Archives and Special Collections Policies and Guidelines for Researchers

 - Please make sure that your hands are clean.

-- One box of archives material is allowed per patron at a time.
+- One box of archival material is allowed per patron at a time.

 - One folder can be removed from the box at a time.